 Youth Development Through Hip-Hop

-The Museum of Pop Culture is proud to partner with Arts Corps and Grammy Award-winning duo Macklemore & Ryan Lewis to offer a three-week intensive called The Residency focusing on creative hip-hop songwriting, performance techniques, and beat production.
+The Museum of Pop Culture is proud to partner with Arts Corps and Grammy Award-winning duo Macklemore & Ryan Lewis to offer an intensive called The Residency focusing on creative hip-hop songwriting, performance techniques, and beat production.

 The Residency seeks aspiring teen hip-hop artists who want to get paid to learn from—and work alongside—professional teaching artists and a virtual who’s who from Seattle’s vast hip-hop and creative arts community.